pdoehle/swc-notes/sql-ecol.md

 FROM surveys;
 ```

-- We these functions accept mathematical arguments.
+- These functions accept mathematical arguments.
 We can output the results in kilograms.

 ```sql
 SELECT ROUND(SUM(weight)/1000.00, 3)